 The Fair Ambassador Program (established in 2000) is open to all youth (male and female).
 The candidates need to be at least a junior in High School up to 20 years of age.
-The 2013 competition was held on March 16, 2013.
+The 2014 competition is scheduled for March 8, 2014.
 Winners will receive a $500.00 scholarship to the educational institution of their choice.

 2013 Spokane County Interstate Fair Ambassadors

 The competition began with applications from many contestants.
 The initial round of judging narrowed the field to the top twelve candidates including Sarah Best (S.F.C.C.), Megan Bowers (Timberlake HS), Julia Jean "JJ" Brown (Gonzaga Prep HS), Michael Chernenko (Shadle Park HS), Louis DiMauro-Ayling (Ferris HS), Quinne Evans (Shadle Park HS), Connlee Gray (Medical Lake HS), Elizabeth Miller (Lewis and Clark HS), Tyler Ribail (Central Valley HS), Kathleen Sessions (Gonzaga Prep HS), Angela Sigler (North Central HS), and Sydney West (Mt.
 Spokane HS).
 These twelve candidates competed at an event on March 16 to select the 2013 Spokane County Interstate Fair Ambassadors (below).